 Region IV MRC Regional Liaison

-Teresa Winstanley serves as the Regional Liaison for Region IV (AL, FL, GA, KY, MS, NC, SC, TN) for the Medical Reserve Corps (MRC) Program under the Partner Readiness and Emergency Programs Division within the Office of Emergency Management (OEM), the Office of the Assistant Secretary for Preparedness and Response (ASPR).
-Teresa provides technical assistance and support to existing MRC units and to establish new ones in communities where one does not already exist.
-She also works closely with individual units to support the mission of OEM and ASPR, coordinate goals with the MRC Program, and advance the U.S. Surgeon General's public health priorities.
+Kara Watts, known professionally as K. D. Watts, serves as the Medical Reserve Corps (MRC) Regional Liaison for Region IV (AL, FL, GA, KY, MS, NC, SC, and TN) for the MRC Program under the Readiness Division within the Office of Emergency Management and Medical Operations, Office of the Assistant Secretary for Preparedness and Response (ASPR), U.S. Department of Health and Human Services.
+She provides technical assistance and support to the existing MRC units in the region and helps people interested in the MRC to start a unit when there is not currently an active MRC in their local community.
+Kara works closely with individual units to support the mission of ASPR and coordinate goals with the MRC Program.